anant-sogani/a/test-objects/README.md

 You need not worry about them being insane, like a value of `645` for an attribute named `age`.

+**Indentation**: Your JSON output is *not* required to be properly indented, unlike our examples above.
+As long as it is parsable and valid, it is acceptable.

 ## Assignment
 You need to write a program in Python that does the above.
+We will test it as follows:

+`python your-program.py our-test-class.json`

+The output represent a valid object of the given class in JSON format.

 ## Tips
 - Use a module that can read a JSON file.